If you haven’t read part one yet, which is all about the fantastic climbing on offer in Turkey, you can read it here.

 We were completely amazed by the ancient ruins on offer in Turkey.
 The abundance and quality of the ruins here is remarkable and something that should not be missed.
 There are several areas in the Antalya region you can visit so we will just list a few of our recommendations.
 The Ancient city of Termessos was our favourite, a totally captivating place to be.

-Termessos is around an hours drive from the climbing area at Geyikbayiri.
+Around an hours drive from the climbing area at Geyikbayiri.
 The city is large, has lots to see and best of all you are allow to roam about freely.
 There are no barriers and fences keeping you away from the best bits.
 Thankfully this appears to have been respected and we didn’t see any litter or vandalism.

-Perge is another nearby ancient city.
+Perge is a nearby ancient city.
 This is much bigger than Termessos but in a less dramatic location.
 We spent a long time wandering around and soaking in the atmosphere.
 It does feel more like a tourist attraction than Termessos and this city is much busier so it advisable to visit at quieter times.

-Trebenna was the closest to Geyikbayiri and quietest ancient city we visited.
+Trebenna is the closest to Geyikbayiri and quietest ancient city we visited.
 This is behind the climbing sector of the same name and is a pleasant thirty minute walk from the river.
 Trebenna has a great atmosphere and feels like nobody has been there for a thousand years.
 It is an unspoilt location with great views looking out to the climbing at upper tier and lots to explore and see.

-The Eternal flame (Chimaera), Olympos.
+The Eternal Flame (Chimaera), Olympos